RediSearch/RediSearch/docs/Commands.md

 * **SKIPINITIALSCAN**: If set, we do not scan and index.

-* **SCHEMA {field} {field type} {options...}**: After the SCHEMA keyword we define the index fields.
-They can be numeric, textual or geographical.
-For textual fields we optionally specify a weight.
+* **SCHEMA {field name} {field type} {options...}**: After the SCHEMA keyword we define the index fields.
+The field name is the name of the field within the hashes that this index follows.
+Field types can be numeric, textual or geographical.
-  The default weight is 1.0.

     #### Field Types

     * **TEXT**

-      Index text values for full-text search queries.
+      Allows full-text search queries against the value in this field.

     * **TAG**

-      Index text values for exact-match queries, such as categories or primary keys.
+      Allows exact-match queries, such as categories or primary keys, against the value in this field.
 For more information, see [Tag Fields](Tags.md).

     * **NUMERIC**

-      Index numbers for numeric range queries.
+      Allows numeric range queries against the value in this field.
 See [query syntax docs](Query_Syntax.md) for details on how to use numeric ranges.

     * **GEO**

-      Index a string containing longitude (first) and latitude separated by a comma for geographic range queries.
+      Allows geographic range queries against the value in this field.
+The value of the field must be a string containing a longitude (first) and latitude separated by a comma.

     #### Field Options